 Also lifting sentiment was weekly capital flows data that showed Japanese investors were buyers of foreign bonds for a seventh straight week, indicating that the Bank of Japan's stimulus program has been successful in driving liquidity-flooded firms to buy foreign assets.

 (Read more: Deflation is scarier than inflation, investors say)

 Shanghai up 0.8%

 Mainland shares hit their highest level in over a month after industrial profits rose an annual 15.1 percent in October.
 Comments from central bank governor Zhou Xiaochuan on Wednesday also underpinned gains after he said that China will speed up reforms in liberalizing interest rates and achieving capital account convertibility.

 Commodity stocks were among the biggest gainers.
 Rare-Earth rallied 8.4 percent while Xiamen Tungsten and Jiangxi Copper rose over 4 percent each.

 Coal producers rose on news that Beijing will tighten approval for new coal miners and eliminate small miners in a bid to curb competition in the industry.
 Yanzhou Coal climbed 3 percent and Xishan Coal ended nearly 2 percent higher.

 Emerging markets higher

 Thailand's SET Index finished lower by 1 percent after prime minister Yingluck Shinawatra survived a no-confidence vote in parliament.
-Meanwhile, the baht hit a more than eleven-week low against the greenback.
+Meanwhile, the hit a more than eleven-week low against the greenback.

 Indian shares rebounded nearly 1 percent after falling for two straight sessions.